-has a different meaning depending on the party relationships involved in the works:

-- Where the work is being carried out as part of a subdivision or development, Engineer means a person who is commonly entitled to practice as a Chartered Professional Engineer/Registered Surveyor and has experience in utilities engineering acceptable to Council and who is engaged by the Developer to certify the quality and compliance of development works. - Where the work is being carried out as a direct contract to Council, then Engineer has the meaning as set out in NZS 3910:2003 - Conditions of Contract for Building and Civil Engineering Construction.
+Contractor Means the company engaged to undertake the physical works.
+In the case of land development, the Contractor shall be responsible to the Developer.
+In the case of works constructed by the Council, the Contractor's responsibility shall be as defined by the General Conditions of Contract for the works.
+Council Means Matamata-Piako District Council, or an authorised representative of the Matamata-Piako District Council.
+Developer means the company or person who is applying for or who holds consent for the land being subdivided or developed.
+Developer's Representative means the person or persons appointed by the Developer to represent them.
+Engineer has a different meaning depending on the party relationships involved in the works: Where the work is being carried out as part of a subdivision or development, Engineer means a person who is commonly entitled to practice as a Chartered Professional Engineer/Registered Surveyor and has experience in utilities engineering acceptable to Council and who is engaged by the Developer to certify the quality and compliance of development works.
+Where the work is being carried out as a direct contract to Council, then Engineer has the meaning as set out in NZS 3910:2003 - Conditions of Contract for Building and Civil Engineering Construction.
+Geotechnical Engineer Means a person who has professional experience in soils engineering and carries Professional Indemnity Insurance cover.
+Household Unit Means any building or group of buildings, or part thereof, used or intended to be used principally for residential purposes and occupied or intended to be occupied by not more than one household.

-Geotechnical Engineer

-Means a person who has professional experience in soils engineering and carries Professional Indemnity Insurance cover.

-Household Unit

-Means any building or group of buildings, or part thereof, used or intended to be used principally for residential purposes and occupied or intended to be occupied by not more than one household.

-Means of Compliance

-means a method by which the requirements of the District Plan may be complied with.
+Means of Compliance means a method by which the requirements of the District Plan may be complied with.
 It implies that there may be other methods which may meet the requirement, but which may be subject to specific consideration or approval.
 Owner means the owner of the land being subdivided or developed.
 The Works The works shall generally be defined as the works for which this specification is being used and shall have the definition of "Contract Works" as defined in NZS 3910:2003.

-NZ Transport

-Agency

-New Zealand Transport Agency.

-Residential Zone Means the Residential Zone and the Medium Density

-Residential Zone

-1.5.2 Abbreviations

-DC (Document Controller)

-is the District Planner of the Council.

-DMM (Development Manual Manager)

-is the Asset Manager - Strategy and Policy Department

-of the Council.
+NZ TA T ransport Agency New Zealand Transport Agency.
+Abbreviations DC (Document Controller) is the Democratic Services and H & S Manager District Planner of the Council.
+DMM (Development Manual Manager) is the Kaimai Consultants Manager Asset Manager - Strategy and Policy Department of the Council.
 MPDC means the relevant authorised officer of the Council.
 LESD means Landscaping of Engineered Stormwater Devices.

-PGU or RPD means the Regulatory Planning Department of the
+PGU or RPD means the Regulatory Planning Department of the Council.
+P & G or CFD means Community Facilities Department of the Council.
+TU or RD NZ TA Transport Agency means the Roading Department of the Council. means the New Zealand Transport Agency.

-Council.

-NZ Transport Agency means the New Zealand Transport Agency.

 WEL means the relevant electricity network provider.

-WHAP Means crushed general aggregate (WHAP) intended for

-use as sub-base material or shaping for stabilisation

-purposes (see Code of Practice).
+Powerco WWS means the Water and Waste Department of Council.
+WHAP Means crushed general aggregate (WHAP) intended for use as sub-base material or shaping for stabilisation purposes (see Code of Practice).